isabella232/autobahn-www/README.md

     website/autobahnws/static/reference

 is library documentation that needs to be generated from the respective Autobahn project.
 See the `README.md` in above directory.

+## License

+The content of this Web site is licensed under the [Creative Commons CC-BY-SA](http://creativecommons.org/licenses/by-sa/3.0/).

+The code for the Web site itself and any example or tutorial code is licensed under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0.html).